If you’re reading this, you might be a complete beginner or you might be an EPOS pro looking for the right software third or fourth time round.

 Why am I paying a monthly fee rather than just buying a bit of software?

 Cloud-based systems tend to be “Software-as-a-Service” rather than proprietary software, which just means that you rent them, like Spotify or Netflix.
-For many shopkeepers this is an unwelcome change, who felt more in control with the system where they bought the software outright.
+For many shopkeepers this is an unwelcome change, who felt more in control with the system when they bought the software outright.

 Also, Software-as-a-Service means what it says.
 The “service” element of SaaS EPOS is superior to fixed-till EPOS support.
 Especially at the top range, you’ll find these software companies have 24/7 support teams who can help you get set-up or troubleshoot.